Joe Scott (basketball coach): Early life and education

 Growing up on Pelican Island near Toms River, New Jersey, Scott played baseball, basketball and football at Toms River High School East, where he set the school's basketball career scoring record.
 Scott played at point guard in high school and set a school record for career basketball points with 1,550.

+Scott served as captain 1986–87 Princeton Tigers men's basketball team.
 As a player in the mid-1980s, Scott learned the "Princeton offense," a methodical system that seeks high-percentage shots by passing until the right opportunity rather than a fast-pace offense with more shots.
 As a result, Scott has frequently instituted a deliberate pace as a coach, often coaching the slowest-paced team in the country.

 In 1990, Scott earned his J.D. degree at Notre Dame Law School and became a personal injury lawyer at New Jersey law firm Ribis, Graham, & Carter.
-In 2004, Scott reflected on his legal career: "If you are not a public defender or a prosecutor, most of the time what you are trying to do is help yourself, and when I was doing what I was doing every day, I sat there and said, ‘Who am I helping?’
-It's all about billing hours."
+However, he resigned after one year, believing that the profession prioritized billing hours over helping clients.